Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Deno Deploy is a scalable serverless platform for running JavaScript, TypeScript, and WebAssembly at the edge, designed by the creators of Deno.
 It simplifies the deployment process and offers automatic scaling, zero-downtime deployments, and global distribution.

-This guide demonstrates how to connect to a Neon Postgres database from a simple Deno application that uses deno-postgres driver to interact with the database.
+This guide demonstrates how to connect to a Neon Postgres database from a simple Deno application using the Neon serverless driver on JSR.

 The guide covers two deployment options: